Biswanath Parial: Early life and education

 Parial is from Durgapur, Paschim Bardhaman district, West Bengal.
 He is the son of late Dulal Parial.
 He studied Class 12 and passed the Higher Secondary Examinations conducted by the West Bengal Board of Secondary Education in 1988.
-His wife is a teacher.
+His wife Ruma Parial is a teacher.

 Career

 Parial was elected in the Durgapur Paschim Assembly constituency representing the Indian National Congress in the 2016 West Bengal Legislative Assembly election.
 He polled 108,533 votes and defeated his nearest rival and sitting MLA, Apurba Mukherjee of the All India Trinamool Congress, by a margin of 44,824 votes.
-Later, he shifted to the Trinamool Congress and contested the 2021 West Bengal Legislative Assembly election on the Trinamool Congress ticket but lost to the Bharatiya Janata Party candidate Lakshman Chandra Ghorui by a margin of 14,664 votes.
-He polled 76,522 votes against 91,186 votes garnered by the winner Chandra Ghorui.
+Later, he shifted to the All India Trinamool Congress and contested the 2021 West Bengal Legislative Assembly election on the Trinamool Congress ticket but lost to the Bharatiya Janata Party candidate Lakshman Chandra Ghorui by a margin of 14,664 votes.
+He polled 76,522 votes against 91,186 votes garnered by the winner Lakshman Chandra Ghorui.